Joseph Kappen: Exhumation of body and positive DNA match

 The findings of the DNA testing led detectives to apply to Home Secretary David Blunkett to exhume Kappen's body in order to confirm through DNA that he was the murderer, which was granted.
 In 2002 the body was exhumed from Goytre Cemetery on the outskirts of Port Talbot, with it being said by witnesses that a thunderstorm suddenly passed over as the exhumation began and that a large thunderclap was heard when the ground was first dug up, suggesting to them that they had "unearthed evil".
 Kappen's family consistently denied that he could have been responsible for the murders and claimed he was innocent despite the evidence.

 Forensic testing on Kappen's remains subsequently established a perfect match to the murderer's sample, finally proving beyond doubt that Kappen was responsible for the murders.
 South Wales Police declared the case closed.
-The now-elderly surviving parents of the victims expressed relief that they had finally received a form of closure, with the mother of Hughes stating, "Now we can close the book on that hell forever."
+The now-elderly surviving parents of the victims expressed relief that they had finally received a form of closure, with the mother of Hughes stating, "Now we can close the book on that hell forever".

 After the findings, Kappen's former wife Christine Powell, who had previously insisted that Kappen was innocent, stated that "our first thoughts are with the families of the victims.
 Our concerns are protection from hurt for our children.
-We are all deeply shocked by the revelations."
+We are all deeply shocked by the revelations".

 Historical significance of the case

-The Kappen investigation was the first in the world to utilise familial DNA tracing in order to posthumously identify a serial killer, and to solve a previously unsolved murder with familial DNA.
-It was also reported that the exhumation of Kappen's body made history as the first time a serial killer was exhumed to ascertain his guilt.
-In 1996 a deceased suspect had been exhumed in the Bible John case for DNA testing, but he was subsequently found to not have been the perpetrator.
+The Kappen investigation was the first in the world to use familial DNA tracing in order to posthumously identify a serial killer, and to solve a previously unsolved murder with familial DNA.
 Kappen is also considered the first documented serial killer in Welsh history.

-The outcome of the case created hopes of solving other unsolved historical murders through DNA testing, and South Wales Police subsequently embarked on DNA screening in order to solve the murder of Lynette White, which was subsequently solved in 2003 when Jeffrey Gafoor was convicted in the killing.
-In 2004, another similar attempt to identify a serial killer through familial DNA was made by Strathclyde Police in the Bible John case when they announced their intention to test a number of men after the discovery of a DNA sample at a minor crime scene in 2002.
-This sample showed an 80% match to the profile they had from the killer, which implied that the offender was a relative of Bible John.
+The outcome of the case created hopes of solving other unsolved historical murders through DNA testing, and South Wales Police subsequently embarked on DNA screening in order to solve the murder of Lynette White, which was subsequently solved in 2003 when Jeffrey Gafoor was convicted of the killing.
+In 2004 another similar attempt to identify a serial killer through familial DNA was made by Strathclyde Police in the Bible John case when they announced their intention to test a number of men after the discovery of a DNA sample at a minor crime scene in 2002.
+This sample showed an 80% match to the profile they had of the killer, which implied that the offender was a relative of Bible John.